What is Data Integration?

 Conclusion

-If your organization can reduce their applications, processes, data, software and hardware, lowers the likelihood for IT project failure and speeds up the IT development life-cycle, then clearly it will greatly reduce a company’s IT expenditures.
+If your organization can reduce its applications, processes, data, software, and hardware, lower the likelihood of IT project failure ,and speeds up the IT development life-cycle, then clearly it will greatly reduce a company’s IT expenditures.
 For example, a large banking client requested an analysis of their IT environment.
 During this analysis, we discovered that they have a tremendous amount of application and data redundancy.
-Moreover, I had figured out that they have over 700 unique applications.
+Moreover, I figured out that they have over 700 unique applications.

-I then compared this client to a bank that is more than twice their size; however, this larger bank has a world class MME and uses it to manage their systems properly.
+I then compared this client to a bank that is more than twice its size; however, this larger bank has a world-class MME and uses it to manage their systems properly.
 As a result, they have fewer than 250 unique applications.
-Clearly the bank with more than 700 applications has a great deal of needless redundancy as compared to a bank that is more than twice their size and has less than 250 applications.
+Clearly, a bank with more than 700 applications has a great deal of needless redundancy as compared to a bank that is more than twice its size and has less than 250 applications.
 Interestingly enough, the bank that has fewer than 250 applications and has a world-class MME is also 14 times more profitable than the bank maintaining over 700 applications.
 It doesn’t seem like a very far stretch to see that the less profitable bank would become much more profitable if they removed this redundancy.